 War Termination and the Critical Role of Russia

 Russia’s support could possibly prop up China’s economy for a lengthy period.
 The importance of the Russia-China dynamic dictates that policy statements, propaganda, and other public communications of both the Russians and the Chinese should be carefully analyzed for signs that the two continental powers may be overcoming their Cold War mistrust to move toward something approaching or even constituting an alliance.
-Today, some see that, in response to the pressure of the West’s economic sanctions, a relatively weak Russia (GDP around one-eighth that of China’s) is being drawn, perhaps reluctantly, into China’s economic and technological orbit.
-That either nation might go war with the US and its allies seems certain to accelerate this trend.
+(See the post “The National Security Strategy of the United States: Geopolitics.”)

-The obvious focus of embargo against China would be China itself.
+The obvious focus of blockade against China would be China itself.
 However, war between great powers can have unknowable consequences.
-Thus, decisions regarding forward commitment of US and allied naval forces should be made with an eye toward fleet-in-being (see Fleet-in-Being post) and other conservative principles.
+Thus, decisions regarding forward commitment of US and allied naval forces should be made with an eye toward fleet-in-being (see the post Fleet-in-Being) and other conservative principles.

 China’s Unilateral Options